BushLife - Silky Saws Hero

 Processing wood with a Silky BigBoy Saw

 Many people will argue this is the saw’s greatest advantage.
-I place self-rescue in the first place, just because we can avoid so many other problems, potentially serious problems, by getting out of the one we are already in.
+I place self-rescue in the first place, just because we can avoid so many other problems, potentially serious problems, by getting out of the one we’re already in.
 But forget rescue or emergencies for a minute.
-If we are camping, hiking, overlanding, canoe tripping and so on, a saw will process wood MUCH FASTER than an axe.
-And by wood, we mean firewood.
+If we’re camping, hiking, overlanding, canoe tripping, and so on, a saw will process wood MUCH FASTER than an axe.
+And by wood, we mean small trunks for firewood.

 Why the Silky BIGBOY?

-The question should be why would you want anything else?
+The question should be, why would you want anything else?
 First and foremost, the Silky BIGBOY is a folding saw.
-This cuts the size down in half when not in use – not to mention protect its blade (and you and your pack) in the process.
-It also fits my 37-liter backpack, zipped up neatly in the back outside pocket which is outstanding.
+This right here cuts the size down in half when not in use.
+Not to mention, protect its blade (and you and your pack) in the process.
+It also fits my 37-litre backpack, zipped up neatly in the back outside pocket, which is outstanding.

-Opening up the saw yields a 14.5″ (360 mm) cutting edge which is massive for a hand saw.
-Couple that with the fact that it only weighs a pound and you quickly realize you have the potential to carry some serious machinery in a light payload.
+Opening up the saw yields a 14.5″ (360 mm) cutting-edge blade length, which is massive for a hand saw.
+It features 5.5 tpi of XL teeth, allowing for fast cutting and a larger cutting capacity.
+Not to mention, the hard chrome-plated blade made from Japanese steel also contributes to cutting power.
+The longer blade makes for a longer stroke, which allows greater reach and to take on bigger material.
+Couple that with the fact that it only weighs a pound, and you quickly realize you have the potential to carry some serious machinery in a light payload.

 Blade Options